South Florida Sustainable Environments Internship

 This hybrid position allows for flexible scheduling of up to 10 hours per week, with occasional local travel as needed.
 The role promises not only professional development but also the chance to amplify underrepresented voices and contribute to a living archive of collective memory.

 The proposed intern project is based at Deering Estate’s Cultural and Ecological Field Station in Miami-Dade County, a State-owned, County-managed preserve.
 Deering Estate spans approximately 434 acres of wildland, managed by the Environmentally Endangered Lands Program, and includes pine rockland, hardwood hammock, freshwater wetland, mangrove forest, and saltmarsh habitats adjacent to Biscayne Bay.
 Phase 1 of the Biscayne Bay Coastal Wetlands Project at Deering Estate is restoring flowing water habitats and improving conditions for nearshore seagrass beds and estuarine species.
 About 1.3 miles offshore, Miami-Dade has restored Chicken Key, a sand dune/mangrove island preserve.
-These ecosystems offer significant potential habitat for our study species the diamondback terrapin (Malaclemys terrapin).
+These ecosystems offer significant potential habitat for numerous species.

 Dream in Green’s mission is to empower individuals, especially youth, to lead in the response to climate change and other environmental challenges facing South Florida.
 We assist diverse organizations—including schools, households, local governments, and businesses—in reducing their environmental footprint.
 Through strong community partnerships, we develop, implement, and manage educational programs and workshops that promote environmentally sustainable behaviors across all age groups, with a special emphasis on K–12 students.